JoshuaDavidWarner/Jarvis/README.md

 # Jarvis
-An Implementation of the Jarvis March Algorithm to complete a convex hull.
+An Implementation of the Jarvis March Algorithm to complete a convex hull and JUnit testing of the code.

 :triangular_ruler::triangular_ruler::triangular_ruler::triangular_ruler: